The Twentieth Century – A Scientific and Secular Age

 Humanist journalists include Jonathan Meades, politician Roy Hattersley, and Sir Ludovic Kennedy (who is also a broadcaster, campaigner, and past President of the Voluntary Euthanasia Society, now Dignity in Dying).
 The well known “agony aunt” Claire Rayner was a writer, broadcaster and humanist.
 Previous Humanists UK President Polly Toynbee is well-known as a columnist for The Guardian.

 World-acclaimed sculptor Anish Kapoor supports Humanism, as does the art historian and former director of the National Gallery, Sir Michael Levey, who has written about Renaissance humanism, and painting during the Enlightenment.
 Painter Francis Bacon, generally considered one of the world’s most important post-war artists, challenged conventional religious imagery and had anti-clerical views.

 Sir Michael Tippett the English composer, was an opponent of organised religion, and was a conscientious objector in the 1939-45 war.
 The well known director of plays and operas, Jonathan Miller, trained as a doctor and has retained an interest in medicine and psychology, for example, making television programmes about the human body and the history of atheism.
 Playwrights David Hare and Arthur Miller support Humanism, as do actors Steven Fry and Jane Asher.
-Harold Pinter and Vanessa Redgrave worked with the British Humanist Association in the 1960s, trying to reduce the religious bias in broadcasting, and to improve human rights.
+Harold Pinter and Vanessa Redgrave worked with Humanists UK in the 1960s, trying to reduce the religious bias in broadcasting, and to improve human rights.